Vizsla

 Activity needs to be daily and structured

 Vizsla fit should be framed as a lifestyle commitment, not a simple active-owner badge.
-Runtime activity, mental-stimulation, and handling fields point toward a dog that often needs exercise, training, sniffing, problem-solving, and calm recovery on ordinary days.
+Breed profile fields around activity, mental-stimulation, and handling point toward a dog that often needs exercise, training, sniffing, problem-solving, and calm recovery on ordinary days.
 A weekend runner may still struggle if weekdays are sedentary or chaotic.
 The better match is an owner who enjoys repeating structure, teaching skills, and balancing physical outlets with rest so the dog does not become frustrated, overaroused, or difficult indoors during normal weeks.

 Closeness can become the limiting factor

 The Velcro reputation is useful only when translated into a schedule question.
-Scoring V2 now captures hours away, which makes Vizsla fit more concrete: long unmanaged alone stretches are a material risk, especially for owners expecting independence from day one.
+Schedule fit now treats hours away, which makes Vizsla fit more concrete: long unmanaged alone stretches are a material risk, especially for owners expecting independence from day one.
 A good plan includes gradual separation training, predictable routines, enrichment, and human availability after work or school.
-This breed may be rewarding for active homes, but the page should not recommend it casually to people who need a dog to self-manage most days.
+This breed may be rewarding for active homes, but the wording should not recommend it casually to people who need a dog to self-manage most days.

 Keep in mind